What does the Bible say about death?

 What Does The Bible Say About Death?

 So, what does the Bible say about death?
-The Bible is full of stories people dying, teachings about death, warnings about death, and comfort when facing death.
-In short, the Bible talks a lot about death.
+The Bible is full of stories of people dying, teachings about death, warnings about death, and comfort when facing death.
+In short, death is found throughout the entire Bible.

 1. Death Was Never God’s Plan

-If you’ve ever lost someone you loved or faced death yourself you know it’s one of the most unnatural things you can experience.
-It’s almost as if we weren’t designed to go through it.
-Like we don’t have the capacity.
+If you’ve ever lost someone you loved or faced death yourself, you know it’s one of the most unnatural and disorienting things you can experience.
+It’s almost as if we weren’t designed to go through it, and we don’t have the capacity fully process it.

-Death was never part of God’s plan.
-That’s why it feels so unnatural to deal with.
+That’s exactly what we see in the Bible; death was never part of God’s plan.
+Which explains why it can feel so unnatural to deal with.

 Look at the first three chapters of Genesis.
 We were never meant to die.
-We were meant to last.
+We were meant to live with God and with each other forever.
 But when we turned from God and towards our own desires everything fell apart and death entered the picture (Romans 8:18-23).
+Our sin has made death a part of our lives.

 2. In Death There Is Hope